Git-Mastery: Lessons

 If a confirmation dialog pops up, choose as follows:

-The revision graph should look like this now (colours and line alignment might vary but the graph structure should be the same):
+The revision graph should now look like this (colors and line alignment might vary):

-Observe how the changes you made in the main branch (i.e., the imaginary bug fix in m3) is now available even when you are in the feature1 branch.
+Observe that the changes from main (the imaginary bug fix in m3) are now available in feature1.

-3 Add another commit to the feature1 branch, in which you do some further changes to the boxing.txt.
+3 Add another commit to the feature1 branch by changing boxing.txt.

 git commit -am "Add Manny to boxing.txt"